ArchipelagoMW/Archipelago/worlds/overcooked2/docs/en_Overcooked! 2.md

 The *Overcooked!
 2* Randomizer completely transforms the game into a metroidvania with items and item locations.
 Many of the Chefs' inherent abilities have been temporarily removed such that your scoring potential is limited at the start of the game.
 The more your inventory grows, the easier it will be to earn 2 and 3 Stars on each level.

 The game takes place entirely in the "Story" campaign on a fresh save file.
-The ultimate goal is to reach level 6-6 and complete it once.
-In order to do this, you must first complete all the previous levels in World 6, collect enough stars to purchase 6-6, and have regained enough of the chef's abilities to successfully complete the level*.
+The ultimate goal is to reach and complete level 6-6.
+In order to do this you must regain enough of your abilities to complete all levels in World 6 and obtain enough stars to purchase 6-6*.

 Randomizer can be played alone (one player switches between controlling two chefs) or up to 4 local/online friends.
 Player count can be changed at any time during the Archipelago game.